VisActor/VChart/docs/assets/option/en/component/tooltip-common/tooltip-text-theme.md

 - `'break-word'`: Wrap at the end of a word
 - `'break-all'`: Wrap at any position

+#${prefix} autoWidth(boolean)

+**Optional** Configure whether ${componentName} is adaptive to width.
+Supported since version 1.4.2.

+The effects can be divided into the following situations:

+- Tooltip title: `autoWidth` defaults to `false`.
+If configured as `true`, the tooltip title will maintain the same width as the tooltip content
+- Tooltip key label: `autoWidth` not applicable
+- Tooltip value label: `autoWidth` defaults to 'true'.
+If configured as `true`, the tooltip value label will automatically fill the remaining portion of the overall width of the tooltip

 {{ if: ${spacing} }}

 #${prefix} spacing(number)